A Postard From India

 My Indian Film Debut

 I’m not going to give away the entire plot but suffice it to say they had done their homework and recreated it spot on.
 My hat’s off to the screenwriter, set designers, choreographer, director and the whole crew.
-The 1870s saw the first productions of Dinabandhu Mitra’s controversial (for the British Raj) play Nil Darpan (literally “Blue Mirror,” in this case blue referring to the indigo plant), which held a mirror up to the gross mistreatment of impoverished indigo farmers.
-I won’t go into detail here, but it led to an amazing turn of events and other protest plays, culminating in the 1876 passage of the Dramatic Performances Control Act, which was only ever enforced by the British Raj against Indian plays.
+The 1870s saw the first Calcutta (now Kolkata) production of Dinabandhu Mitra’s controversial (for the British Raj) play Nil Darpan (literally “Blue Mirror,” in this case blue referring to the indigo plant), which held a mirror up to the gross mistreatment of impoverished indigo farmers.
+I won’t go into detail here, but its first productions and publication in 1859-60 in rural Benal led to an amazing turn of events and other protest plays, culminating in the 1876 passage of the Dramatic Performances Control Act, which was only ever enforced by the British Raj against Indian plays.
+Nil Darpan continued being periodically revived in Bengali-owned theatres for decades afterward.

 In my obsession with this time period, and having visited what’s left of Kolkata’s old theatres and perused many hundreds of old theatrical advertisements, new articles, reviews and photos at this point, I have often wished I could go back in time and see the real productions.
 Tonight on set I got a glimpse of what that might be like.

-We were shooting in an old playhouse recreating what would have been a typical night at a Bengali theatre, opening with a mythological drama (in this case a story from the life of Lord Krishna and his consort Radha), then a long wait for the audience while the set was changed for the next play, the social drama Nil Darpan.
+We were shooting in an old playhouse recreating what would have been a typical night at a Bengali theatre in the late 19th century, opening with a mythological drama (in this case a story from the life of Lord Krishna and his consort Radha), then a long intermission while the set was changed for the next play, the social drama Nil Darpan.

-So here I am watching actors in period clothing doing scenes from Radha-Krishna, then Nil Darpan, while an “audience” of actors in 19th century period attire sat watching and reacting to it.
-I played a British police officer sitting with my British wife near the front, becoming highly offended and eventually enraged by what I see onstage.
-I’m stopping there regarding the plot.
+So here I am watching actors in period clothing doing scenes from Radha-Krishna, then Nil Darpan, while an “audience” of actors in 19th century period attire sits watching and reacting to it.
+I play a British police officer sitting with my British wife near the front, becoming highly offended and eventually enraged by what I see onstage.
+I’m stopping there regarding the film’s plot.

-The biggest thrill for me was getting to share the screen with a major star, Anirban Bhattacharya, who is known for many award-winning stage and film roles but he’ll always be HoiChoi’s Byomkesh to me.
-Byomkesh is India’s answer to Sherlock Holmes, the stories written by Sharadindu Bandhopadhay and set in pre-Independence Calcutta.
+The biggest thrill for me was getting to share the screen with a major star, Anirban Bhattacharya, who is known for many award-winning stage and film roles, but he’ll always be HoiChoi’s Byomkesh to me.
+Byomkesh Bakshi is India’s answer to Sherlock Holmes, the stories written by Sharadindu Bandhopadhay and set in pre-Independence Calcutta (now Kolkata).
 I’ve been a fan for several years, have read all the stories, seen I think all of the movie adaptations, and all of the current HoiChoi episodes.
 This was long before I knew I’d not only be meeting Mr. Bhattacharya but performing alongside him.

-At one point, I said to a fellow white performer who seemed unaware of who he was, “That guy’s a famous actor.”
+At one point, I said to a fellow performer playing a fellow Brit with me, who seemed unaware of who he was, “That guy’s a famous actor.”
 She replied that famous people didn’t impress her.
 I said, “Yes but he’s famous for a reason.
 He’s famous because he’s a terrific actor.
 One of the finest in India.”

 She thought for a moment.
 “What was his name again?”
 She whipped out her phone to Google him.

 One more day of shooting for me later this week in which I get to have a face-off with Anirban’s character.
-Suffice it to say, I’m brushing up on my British accent.
+I’m brushing up on my British accent.

 UPDATE, June 2019: